nunopenim/SolarSystemOpenGL-macOS/README.md

 ## Information

+Soon, an XCode version will be released, when I figure out why XCode is complaining about the "wtypes.h" include, in Window.cpp.

 ### Issues

 For any issues with this, you can use the GitHub issues tab.
 I appreciate if you write [ISSUE] at beginning of the title, although this is not a strict requirement.